 The adoption of containers, and the associated desire to build microservices, is causing a paradigm shift within the monitoring space.
 Application functionality is becoming more granular and more independently scalable and resilient, which is a challenge for traditional monitoring solutions.
 InfoQ recently sat down with a series of container monitoring experts and explored these challenges.

-There is a right way and a wrong way to engineer effective telemetry systems and there is a finite combination of practices which — whatever your choice of individual tools — are predictive of success.
 If you are building or designing your next monitoring system, take a look at this short list of habits exhibited by the most successful monitoring systems in the world today.
+1

 "DTrace: Dynamic Tracing in Oracle Solaris, Mac OSX and FreeBSD" is written by Brendan Gregg and Jim Mauro, both expert users in DTrace and the Solaris Internals from Prentice Hall.